 They were free proprietors (Tys 2002), part of a southern North Sea Germanic culture, who lived of wind, water, and trade (Zijlmans 2016).
 Settled on riverbanks and on tidal marshland and traded on beaches on both sides of the English Channel, and far beyond.
 The network of trading and artisan settlements of these North Sea Germanics, stretched from northern Netherlands westward, through the river deltas of the Rhine, Meuse and Scheldt, and into West Flanders and northern France.
 Between the seventh and the ninth centuries, trading centres existed, from north to south, at Medemblik, emporium Dorestat, Walcheren, Antwerp, Bruges, Veurne, Iserae Portus (i.e. mouth of the River Yser), Wissant, emporium Quentovic, and the River Seine.
 All the fore-mentioned sites were in existence between the seventh and ninth centuries.
 The evidence from settlements on the coastal edges of the English Fenlands, the estuaries of the rivers Humber and Thames, the dune belts of the English south coast, together with Frisia, including coastal West Flanders, suggest a permanently occupied, vibrant and interconnected network (Loveluck & Tys 2006).
 Frisia and the Frisians were clearly part of this sea culture.

 The coastal landscape, especially the tidal marshland offered only limited, albeit productive, economic possibilities.
-These were especially livestock of cattle and sheep, and thus meat, dairy products, and wool.
+These were especially livestock of cattle and sheep, and thus meat, dairy products, leather and wool.
+Check our post Rescuing Rolling Sheep for an overview of economic possiblities of sheep.
 But also, the production of salt, extracted from the sea or from peat.
 The limited variety of natural resources of the marshland, including quite essential products like wood, crops, grains, stone, and even sometimes sweet water, meant this sea culture had to trade.
 By no means it could be fully self-sufficient.
 Thus, the Frisians needed to be connected to waterways, rivers, and seas to have access to the missing products.